The landscapes of Ireland – a mix of the most beautiful, unique and varied scenery you will see anywhere, and all in a relatively small island.

 Ireland’s holy mountain and located near Westport, County Mayo, Croagh Patrick offers one of Ireland’s most amazing panoramic coastal views.
 We have a full guide to Croagh Patrick here.

-Located in County Sligo, Ireland’s ‘Table Mountain’ is breathtakingly unique and a fantastic photo location.
+Located in County Sligo (an often overlooked hidden gem) this is Ireland’s answer to Cape Town’s ‘Table Mountain’.
+Breathtakingly unique and a fantastic photo location.

 One of Ireland’s great hikes and named after Ireland’s renowned navigator: St. Brendan.